-- There is only one retest on the Final Exam.
-There are no retests for Modular Exams. - Students are required to make a 75% on the final exam or the student must re-take the course. - One re-test on the final exam may be offered to the student automatically if they have a clean behavior record for the overall program, i.e.: no absences, tardies, or previously failed exams.
-If the retest is passed, the student shall receive a 75% for the final exam on the official grade book. - If a student does not meet the automatic re-take criteria, they must submit an appeal letter, within the timeframe as directed by the instructor.
-That request may go before a committee of the medical director, the Allied Health Chairperson, a counselor, and others to get a decision. the committee will decide whether the student is eligible for a exam re-take or course re-take. - If the retest is granted, the instructor will set up a time for the retest and must be completed within the timeframe designated by the instructor.
-If a retest is allowed and passed, the student shall receive a 75% for the final exam on the official grade book.
-Failure to pass the final retest will result in an "F" entered into the official gradebook and the student must retake the class in order to receive credit and pass the overall AEMT course to receive a course completion certificate. - The majority of written exams are administered through Proctorio (See "Proctorio for Written Exams".
-Students are expected to complete the exams within the time frame allowed.
+• There are no retests for Modular Exams.

+- Students are required to make a 75% on the final exam or the student must re-take the course. - A re-test on the final may be offered to the student automatically if they have a clean behavior record for the overall program, i.e.: no absences, tardies, or previously failed exams.
+If the retest is passed, the student shall receive a score of 75% for the final exam on the official gradebook; regardless of the raw score for the retest. - If a student does not meet the automatic re-take criteria, they must submit an appeal letter, within the timeframe as directed by the instructor.
+That request may go before a committee of the medical director, the Allied Health Chairperson, a counselor, and others to get a decision. the committee will decide whether the student is eligible for an exam re-take or course re-take. - If the retest is granted by the committee, the instructor will set up a time for the retest and must be completed within the timeframe designated by the instructor.
+All retests will be in-person at the Reese Campus (No Proctorio Retests will be allowed).
+If a retest is allowed and passed, the student shall receive a 75% for the final exam on the official grade book; regardless of the raw score on the retest.
+Failure to pass the final retest will result in an "F" entered into the official gradebook and the student must retake the class in order to receive credit and pass the overall AEMT course to receive a course completion certificate. - All major exams will be live and in person on the SPC Reese Campus.
+Students are expected to complete the exams within the time frame allowed. - Students may review all major exams by scheduling an appointment with the instructor during normal business hours.
+Exams may be reviewed in person or via Zoom at the choice of a student.
+During exam review, the student will be supervised to protect the integrity of the exam.
+Taking of notes is allowed during reviews; but the student cannot copy any test questions. - Students are encouraged to ask for explanation of any missed questions and to challenge questions and answers that they feel is problematic.
+This will be done in a respectful manner.
+If a question or answer is deemed inappropriate, the instructor may correct the mistake and adjust all grades for that exam as appropriate.